jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Pricing/Price-Overview.md

 ## Node Number

-One Greenplum instance can contain 2 to 8 Segment nodes.
+One JDW instance can contain 2 to 16 Segment nodes.

 ## Instance Price